 Blockages gone, fish back in post-Sandy projects in 6 states

-Projects in Massachusetts, Connecticut, Rhode Island, New Jersey, Maryland and Virginia were part of a $105 million effort not only to fix storm damage, but to improve conditions in places where an improved environment could also help the local economy.
+The so-called “aquatic connectivity” projects in Massachusetts, Connecticut, Rhode Island, New Jersey, Maryland and Virginia were part of a $105 million effort not only to fix what was damaged by Sandy, but also to improve environmental conditions in places where recreational benefits could help tourism and the economy, as well.
+While the storm did its worst damage in New York and New Jersey, its effects were felt in many states along the East Coast.